shirlymanor/TipCalculator_New/README.md

 Try to create customized segment and its was hard and took some time.

 ## Updates
-Add animation
+Add animation <br>
-Update textbox as a first responser.
+Update textbox as a first responser. <br>
+Add extension to float to get local currency<br>

 ## License